hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 The `toml` credentials file defines user details and the JSON-RPC methods they can access.

-!!! example "Sample credentials file"
+!!! example "Sample `auth.toml` credentials file"

     ```toml
     [Users.username1]